-After normalization \cite{batch_norm, layer_norm}, the resulting features are inputted into an MLP module consisting of two fully-connected layers with an activation function sandwiched between them, the same as feed-forward network in Transformer \cite{transformer}.
+After normalization \cite{batch_norm, layer_norm}, the features are then fed into an MLP module which consists of two fully-connected layers with an activation function between them, the same as feed-forward network in Transformer \cite{transformer}.
 The two fully-connected layers can also be implemented by $1 \times 1$ convolutions.
 Also, shortcut connection \cite{resnet, highway} is adopted.
 This process can be expressed by

 where $\mathrm{Conv}_{k \times k}^{C_i \rightarrow C_o}$ means convolution with kernel size of $k \times k$, input channels of $C_i$ and output channels of $C_o$; $r$ is the expansion ratio and $\sigma$ denotes activation function.